Research Trip to Canberra

 When Stacey had first arranged the Canberra visit some months back she had contacted Ewan to ask his help in trying to locate files and material she believed might be stored at the ANU relating to the archaeological dig of my Clan’s sacred village site back on Banaba - Te Aka.

 From Stacey’s talks with Ewan, he became fascinated with the story of what had happened and went on a personal search on our behalf to see what he could locate.
-We had already received the exciting news from Ewan before leaving the Gold Coast that he had not only recovered the whole Te Aka file and report but also numerous artefacts and two skeletal remains were also in storage at the ANU.
+We had already received the exciting news from Ewan before leaving the Gold Coast that he had recovered not only the whole Te Aka file and report but also numerous artefacts and two skeletal remains were also in storage at the ANU.

 But what was more exciting for us was the fact that Ewan had advised the department of our visit and arrangements had been made for Dr Lampert who had led the dig in 1965, and was now retired to Moss Vale in New South Wales to come to Canberra to meet up with us.